English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 If you drafted the manuscript in Chinese and produced the English version by translating your Chinese draft, either yourself or with machine translation assistance: rewriting is likely the right starting point, at least for the introduction, discussion, and conclusion sections.

-If you are uncertain, request a free sample edit of your first two pages from the editor you are considering.
+If you're uncertain, request a free sample edit of your first two pages from the editor you're considering.
 An experienced academic editor will identify within minutes whether the manuscript needs editing or rewriting and will tell you directly before you commit to either service.
+For a pre-submission preparation checklist that applies to manuscripts in any language background, see our guide on how to prepare your research paper for professional editing.

 The Certificate of Editing